-Launch of Consumer Lending in easyhome Stores - In 2017 the company also widened the distribution of its consumer loans by offering its consumer lending products through almost 100 easyhome retail locations across Canada.
-This expansion enables the Company to further increase the distribution footprint of its financial services products while leveraging its existing real estate and employee base that understand the needs of this customer segment.
+In 2017, easyhome began offering unsecured lending products in almost 100 easyhome locations.
+This expansion allowed the Company to further increase its distribution footprint for its financial services products by leveraging its existing real estate and employee base.
+This transition has enabled easyhome stores to diversify its product offering and meet the broader financial needs of its customers.